 There are three objectives for this REU program: (1) To provide a hands-on research experience in hybrid perovskite materials that reinforces student knowledge of cutting-edge characterization techniques and analytical tools that can be used to evaluate the nanoscopic structure of hybrid perovskite systems; (2) to foster student interest in pursuing a career in STEM fields, especially those from underrepresented groups; and (3) to develop communication and networking skills in each of the participants.

 Important Notes: All participants in this REU program are expected to also attend the national NNCI REU Convocation at the end of the RT-REU program.
-The 2024 NNCI REU Convocation and will be located at University of Nebraska, August 5-7 (plan for travel on August 4 and August 8)
+The 2025 NNCI REU Convocation and will be located at University of California San Diego, tenatively scheduled August 3-4, 2025 (plan for travel on August 3 and August 6)

 This program is considered a full-time commitment over the 10-week period.
 Participants are not permitted to participate in any part- or full-time commitments while participating in the program (e.g., summer courses, other jobs, etc.)